 An oral appliance is also known as a Mandibular advancement device and works by holding your lower jaw (mandibular) in a slightly forward (advanced) position in an effort to clear a restricted airway.

-The typical design of a MAD consists of two dental trays that are custom fitted to conform around your teeth.
-While design may vary, most use the front of the upper teeth and the rear of the lower teeth to hold the mandibular forward.
-This mean that your will experience constant light pressure on your teeth as you sleep and may wake up in the morning with soreness around your gum line or teeth.
+The typical design of a MAD consists of two dental trays that are custom fitted to conform to your teeth.
+While the design may vary, most use the front of the upper teeth and the rear of the lower teeth to hold the mandibular forward.
+This means that you will experience constant light pressure on your teeth as you sleep and may wake up in the morning with soreness around your gum line or teeth.